Relocating after divorce – can I take my child with me?

 Child relocation cases almost always focus on the applicant parent wanting to move with their child to a specific location.
 But what happens when that parent is in the Australian Defence Force (ADF) and has to move regularly?

-In a recent case, the court made the quite unusual order that a mother could move “wherever her defence force job may send her”.
+In a recent case, the court allowed a mother to move the child’s residence to “wherever her defence force job may send her”.

 An ADF representative told the court it was a condition of service that members of the military are available to be posted at any time.
 If they were not available, they could be dismissed.
 The father worked full time and the court determined that even with distance, the relationship between the child and father could still be meaningful.